mattearly/dmpower/MANUAL.md

         2. 3d6 legit
         3. Standard array [15, 14, 13, 12, 10, 8]
         4. Custom entry (within standard starting 3-18 bounds(before bonuses applied))
     * Reliable save and load for your campaign's characters.
 Each campaign can have any number of characters.
+You can merge your saved files together as explained at the load prompt.
     * Users cannot break the character building D&D rules unless... (see edit character below)

 * **Edit Character**.
 'God' powers.
 Edit stats (min=1, max=30), give feats, give skills, give levels, change name, change alignment.
 DM Password entry required to help prevent unauthorized use.
 Password [hardcoded](src/campaign.cpp) to `password` by default, change it and recompile with `make` if you wish - or remove it all together in some crafty coded fashion.